Report from ‘Equity in OA’ workshop #4 – part 2: Trust as the new prestige

 Increasing equity in open access: what will OASPA do next?

-This year OASPA has run four multi stakeholder workshops bringing together over 100 participants from 32 different countries to look
+This year OASPA has run four multi-stakeholder workshops bringing together over 100 participants from 32 different countries to look at

 19/10/2023